 Autism and Vaccines: A Parent's Message

+The medical evidence continues to restate and reconfirm the general safety of vaccines, and refute the link between vaccinations and autism.
 Although some families will remain respectfully unconvinced, in my experience with families of autistic children, the vaccine debate is settled.
 I am pleased to care for many autistic children whose parents have, and will continue to, vaccinate their children to protect from diseases that could cause additional harm.

 Although it seems these families are small and soft-spoken, in actuality their number are large.
 Their energies, talents, and focus are simply not involved in the vaccine debate.
 Quite frankly, they have too many other things to do for the success and health of their child.
 My families with autistic children are fighting for more school funding for needed assistance.
 They are demanding insurance pay for therapies that make a difference.
 They are teaching their kids basic skills of life, and encouraging their independence.
 They are fearful that their child is going to run away and get hurt, or worse.
 They are wondering who is going to care for their child once they are gone.